aquasecurity/manifesto/README.md

 * The manifest file should refer to images by SHA rather than by tag (as the tag can move around).
 Storing metadata against a particular tag should store it against the SHA currently referred to by that tag.
 * Metadata is currently pushed to a new image tagged (for example) `myorg/myimage:_manifest_<metadata type>`.
 It would be better to push it directly to a blob.
 * Add data signing capabilities.
+* Code currently execs out to the docker client executable - would be better to use the go client and call the API directly.